Security & compliance

 Infrastructure

-- Database: Supabase (PostgreSQL on AWS) — automated backups, point-in-time recovery
+- Database: Supabase (managed PostgreSQL) — automated backups, point-in-time recovery

 - Processing: Google Cloud Run — isolated containers per job, no persistent state